 As a French native living in Australia, I have first-hand experience of the two legal systems.
 This compelled me to study English-to-French legal translation.
-I have since become a qualified English-to-French legal translator and I continue to deepen my knowledge, recently focusing on the translation of business law documents.
+I have since become a qualified English-to-French legal translator and I continue to deepen my knowledge.

 Clicking on the button will open a new email – and start a conversation.